 Audrey Hepburn in Givenchy, 1954

 Was Audrey Hepburn ever not setting trends?
-Then a young ingenue, Hepburn took the home the Best Actress statue for her role in Roman Holiday, and did so in gorgeous bridal style.
-Hepburn chose an Hubert de Givenchy-designed (naturally) tea-length beige gown embroidered with a floral pattern and accented with a thin belt to show-case her tiny waist.
-Brides have been taking inspiration ever since.
+Then a young ingenue, Hepburn took home the Best Actress statue for her role in Roman Holiday, and did so in gorgeous bridal style.
+Hepburn chose an Hubert de Givenchy–designed (naturally) tea-length beige gown embroidered with a floral pattern and accented with a thin belt to showcase her tiny waist.
+Brides have been inspired ever since.

 Grace Kelly in Edith Head, 1955

-Everyone has their favorites when it comes to designers, and Grace Kelly's was Edith Head.
-Head famously designed Princess Grace's wedding dress and was a regular on the actress's red carpet rotation.
-To pick up her Best Actress Oscar in 1955 for The Country Girl, Grace Kelly chose a pale blue straight-necked satin column dress by Head.
+Everyone has their favorites when it comes to designers, and Grace Kelly's was Edith Head, who was a regular on the actress's red carpet rotation, and later famously designed Princess Grace's wedding dress.
+To pick up her Best Actress Oscar in 1955 for The Country Girl, Kelly chose a pale blue straight-necked satin column dress by Head.
 While the color might not scream bride, the style (not to mention the elbow-length gloves) certainly set bridal trends.

-We'll let Angelia Huston do the talking about the gorgeous Halston dress she chose to accompany Jack Nicholson to the 1975 Academy Awards: "Well, let's start with my dress: It was Halston, pale beige with pink iridescent sequins, like fish scales — sort of a mermaid dress.
+We'll let Anjelica Huston do the talking about this gorgeous dress she chose to accompany Jack Nicholson to the 1975 Academy Awards: "Well, let's start with my dress: It was Halston, pale beige with pink iridescent sequins, like fish scales—sort of a mermaid dress.
 Even though I worked as a Halston model, I had gotten this dress at Neiman Marcus.
 The awards were on Friday, and [I bought it] on Wednesday," Huston recently shared with Violet Grey.

 Gwyneth Paltrow in Ralph Lauren, 1999